elixir-europe/biovalidator/README.md

 #### isValidTaxonomy

 This custom keyword evaluates if a given *taxonomy* exists in ENA's Taxonomy Browser.
 It is applied to a string (url) and **passes validation if the taxonomy exists in ENA**.
-It can be aplied to any string defined in the schema.
+It can be applied to any string defined in the schema.

 This keyword works by doing an asynchronous call to the [ENA API](https://www.ebi.ac.uk/ena/taxonomy/rest/any-name/<REPLACE_ME_WITH_AXONOMY_TERM>) that will respond with the required information to determine if the term exists or not.
 Being an async validation step, whenever used in a schema, the schema must have the flag: `"$async": true` in its object root.